zumasys/docs/site/rover/release-notes/web/1-7-0/README.md

 ## Bug Fixes

 - **Field Services**
-  - Resolves an issue with pagination on the main Field Services table.
+  - Resolves an issue with pagination and customer search on the main Field Services table.
 - **Point of Sale**
   - Button and section labels in point of sale have been updated for consistency.
   - Invoice table search now includes selected customer ID in request.